llm-bible/llm-bible.github.io/_publications/chen2020improving.markdown

 bibkey: chen2020improving
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2004.03808"}
-tags: ['Attention Mechanism', 'BERT', 'Model Architecture', 'Training Techniques', 'Uncategorized']
+tags: ['Attention Mechanism', 'BERT', 'Model Architecture', 'Training Techniques']
 ---
 One of the most popular paradigms of applying large pre-trained NLP models such as BERT is to fine-tune it on a smaller dataset.
 However, one challenge